Prashantsingh0003/Prashantsingh0003/README.md

 ## Hi there 👋

 As an aspiring DevOps professional, I am eager to leverage my technical expertise and leadership experience in collaborative and innovative environments.

-My goal is to contribute to forward-thinking organizations where I can make a meaningful impact through my dedication to continuous learning and my enthusiasm for blockchain and web development.
+With a strong foundation in Linux shell scripting, CI/CD pipelines using Jenkins, Docker, Ansible and Terraform.
+I aim to contribute to forward-thinking organizations where I can make a meaningful impact.

-I am excited to connect with like-minded professionals and explore opportunities that align with my skills and aspirations.

 <!--
 **Prashantsingh0003/Prashantsingh0003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.